NhanPhamThanh-IT/Voice-Search-Engine/README.md

-# NLP-FINAL
+# Voice-Search-Engine

 ## Project Description
-NLP-FINAL is a comprehensive application that processes audio files to extract and return corresponding text content.
+Voice-Search-Engine is a comprehensive application that processes audio files to extract and return corresponding text content.
 The project is divided into two main parts: the backend and the frontend.
 The backend is built using Flask and handles audio processing and news content retrieval, while the frontend provides a user interface for interacting with the application.

 ## Backend